metio/terraform-provider-k8s/docs/data-sources/lb_lbconfig_carlosedp_com_external_load_balancer_v1_manifest.md

 Required:

-- `monitortype` (String) MonitorType is the monitor parent type. <monitorType> must be one of 'http', 'https', 'icmp'.
+- `monitortype` (String) MonitorType is the monitor parent type. <monitorType> must be one of 'http', 'https','icmp'.
 - `path` (String) Path is the path URL to check for the pool members in the format '/healthz'
 - `port` (Number) Port is the port this monitor should check the pool members